samuelfneumann/Construct/README.md

 ```
 then if you specify `args=[1, 2, ":f(2)"]` in your code, this will be expanded
 to `args=[1, 2, 3]` at runtime.
 Of course, Construct.py needs to know about the
-function `f`, and so it would need to be defined in the imports file.
+function `f`, and so it would need to be defined in the includes file.

 There is an alternative method to specifying arguments.
 Instead of having a
 list of constants, you could have a tree-like objecture.
 For an argument to the